 The bill has strong backing from House Republicans and the business community, including the Pennsylvania Chamber of Business and Industry.
-However, many object to the proposal, saying it would effectively eliminate an individual’s right to choose his or her own doctor.
+However, many oppose the proposal, saying it would effectively eliminate an individual’s right to choose his or her doctor.

 Pennsylvania Workers’ Compensation Law